How to Grow a Chestnut Tree from Seed (Timelapse)

-Grow a Chestnut Tree from Seed – Step-by-Step Time Lapse
+TL;DR – Grow a Chestnut Tree from Seed

 Ever wanted to grow your own little forest?
-In this project I took a handful of chestnuts, planted them in a tray and watched them turn into a mini chestnut jungle – all captured in a hypnotic time lapse.
-Tiny nuts, big trees, lots of leaves. 😄
+I took a handful of chestnuts, planted them in a tray and turned them into a mini chestnut jungle – tiny nuts, big leaves, lots of green.
+I grew these myself, from raw nuts to a tray full of seedlings, and filmed the entire months-long process as a timelapse, so you can watch a brown seed become a lush green canopy in about a minute.

-Step-by-Step: How to Grow a Chestnut Tree from Seed
+How to Grow a Chestnut Tree from Seed, Step by Step

-Chestnuts (the edible kind, not horse chestnuts) need a cold winter period before they wake up and grow.
-Here’s exactly how I prepared and germinated my nuts for the time lapse.
+Sweet chestnuts (Castanea, the edible kind – not horse chestnuts) need a cold winter period before they wake up and grow.
+Here’s exactly how I prepared and germinated mine for the timelapse.

 Fresh chestnuts collected for growing chestnut trees from seed

 Start with fresh, healthy chestnuts.
-Avoid nuts that feel light, have holes or are already moldy – those are more likely to rot than sprout.
+Skip any that feel light, have holes or are already moldy – those are far more likely to rot than sprout.

 Chestnut seeds need a fake winter to break dormancy.
 That’s where the fridge comes in.